 Here are the Top 10 money mindset mistakes made by Dr Evil…

-Dr Evil has several houses: a large volcano HQ on a tropical island, an underground lair in the desert outside Las Vegas, a skyscraper in Seattle and a holiday home in space.
+Just look at his housing choices: a large volcano HQ on a tropical island, an underground lair in the desert outside Las Vegas, a skyscraper in Seattle and a holiday home in space.
 No wonder he complains about the cost of council tax, utilities and builders.

-For Dr Evil a house is not about our basic need for shelter.
+For Dr Evil a house is not about the basic need for shelter.
 It’s a statement that he’s a force to be reckoned with.
 And it must be massive to hold all his laser beams, nuclear bombs and other status-signalling products.

 Not for Dr Evil a shared apartment or small terraced house in a bohemian part of town.
 No, Dr Evil’s houses must be isolated, detached and bigger than the neighbours.
 Oh and surrounded by shark infested water, barbed wire and a range of innovative security features.